martinjc/programming-intro/src/notes/expressions-and-statements.md

 **statements** are the building blocks for our code that do these things.
 Any piece of code we write that has an **effect** is a statement.

-A simple assignment statement will assign a value to a variable
+An assignment statement will assign a value to a variable

 ```
 set A = 3